 – Settings – Swipe down from the top of the screen to show Quick Settings to manage Wi-Fi, brightness, and other settings.

-– Search – In the Search bar type the search words, and then tap Libraries, Stores, or Web to search for your items, shop for items, or search the web.
+– Search – In the Search bar, type the search words, and then tap Libraries, Stores, or Web.
+This way, you will be able to search for your items, shop for items, or search the web.

 – Favorites – Tap the Favorites icon from Home to view apps and content you’ve marked as your favorites.
 To mark your content as a favorite, press and hold the item, and then tap Add to Favorites.